|Index||6 reviews in total|

 Jenny Wren, the Mae West stand-in) and blatant "pansy" references.

-For the first few moments after the opening credits things seem typically Silly Symphony-like: Cock Robin croons a love song to his girlfriend as we take in the rich palette of Disney's Technicolor flowers and trees.
+For the first few moments after the opening credits the tone is typical of a Silly Symphony: Cock Robin croons a love song to his girlfriend, as we take in the rich palette of Disney's Technicolor flowers and trees.
 Abruptly, Cock Robin is bumped off, plummeting to the ground before the Old Crow Bar in what looks like the seedy part of the woods, and suddenly we're in a different universe.
 As the morgue orderlies carry Cock Robin away, one of them casually tosses his hat onto the arrow protruding from his chest.
 A nice dark touch, that.

 Then the cops show up and roust three suspects out of the bar, and here's where things get really disturbing.
 All three suspects are dragged away and clubbed, but a black bird who talks like Stepin Fetchit and wears a white jacket is singled out for special brutality.
 Despite his protests that he "didn't do nuthin', don't know nuthin', and didn't see nuthin'" the black bird is clobbered repeatedly.
 The segue from the sequence before the trial to the trial itself is an amazingly bold cross-fade, timed to the rhythm of a cop clubbing this guy's head as it blends with the pounding of the judge's gavel.
 Eisenstein couldn't have done it better!
 And when the black bird repeats his denials, the jury mocks his cries with a minstrel show parody.
 It's only funny in the most grim sense of the word.

-Beyond that, what's interesting to me about WHO KILLED COCK ROBIN? is the fact that, with the exception of Jenny Wren, the Hollywood caricatures really aren't central to the success of the whole.
-The Judge (an owl) and the D.A. (a parrot) are more impressive characters in terms of design than any of the others, and the jury acting as Greek Chorus is a great idea-- even if Gilbert & Sullivan thought of it first.
-Still, it's Jenny Wren we remember from this film, and here the animators and the uncredited performer who provided her voice really outdid themselves: this is a superb parody of Mae West that beautifully captures her look, her sound, her moves, and her style, especially in her courtroom musical number.
+Beyond that, what's interesting to me about Who Killed Cock Robin? is the fact that, with the exception of Jenny Wren, the Hollywood caricatures really aren't central to the success of the whole.
+The Judge (an owl) and the D.A. (a parrot) are more impressive characters in terms of design than any of the others, and the jury acting as Greek Chorus is a great idea -- even if Gilbert & Sullivan thought of it first.
+Still, it's Jenny Wren we remember from this film, and this is where the animators and the uncredited performer who provided her voice really outdid themselves: this is a superb parody of Mae West that beautifully captures her look, her sound, her moves, and her style, especially in her courtroom musical number.

 All in all this is a remarkable cartoon, and one that the Disney Organization would never have made after the mid-1930s.
 Once the war came, and forever after, Uncle Walt never sanctioned anything that could be deemed critical of the American Way of Life.